This error indicates a problem with your Google Maps API key configuration. The most common causes are listed below.

 Go to the Google Cloud Console, navigate to APIs & Services → Library, and search for each API to enable it.
 After enabling all required APIs, wait a minute and refresh your store page.

-Google requires billing to be activated on your project, even though most small to medium stores stay within the free tier and never get charged.
-You need to add a credit card for verification.
+This refers to billing in your Google Cloud Console project, not your Omnium Maps subscription.
+Google requires billing to be activated on the Google Cloud project behind your API key, even though most small to medium stores stay within the free tier and never get charged.
+You need to add a credit card there for verification.

-Visit https://console.cloud.google.com/project/_/billing/enable, select your project, and follow the steps to add your payment information and link the billing account.
+Visit https://console.cloud.google.com/project/_/billing/enable, select your Google Cloud project, and follow the steps to add your payment information and link the billing account.
 After activation, wait a few minutes and refresh your store page.

 If you've followed all the steps above and your map still shows the error message, there might be additional issues to address.